passbolt/passbolt_docker/README.md

 web browser setup and finish the registration.
 Your passbolt instance should be available browsing `https://example.com`

+If you encounter a `DNS_PROBE_FINISHED_NXDOMAIN` error when deploying locally, you may need to manually edit the hosts file on your machine so that the `passbolt.local` domain is resolved to your localhost ip address.
+On Linux, append the line `127.0.0.1   passbolt.local` to your `/etc/hosts` file.

 # Configure passbolt

 ## Environment variables reference